HVAC Contractor | Furnace Repair | Heater Repair | AC Repair Near Me

 Let’s dive ahead!

-The mini-split system is usually tasked with cooling/heating a room without the use of ducts.
+The ductless mini split system is usually tasked with cooling/heating a room without the use of ducts.
 It comprises two sections — an indoor unit and an outdoor unit.
 The mini-split pumps heat from indoors to outdoors to cool the room.
 And from outdoors to indoors to heat the room.
 Let’s briefly explain these units.

 Indoor unit